procha2/encoded/src/encoded/docs/updating_annotations.md

 1. Annotation files to use:

-	* Human (HGNC file): tsv using ENCODE Portal Gene Object [Encode Portal Gene]
+	* Human (HGNC file): tsv using HGNC [HUGO Gene Nomenclature Committee HGNC ID (HGNC)]
 	* Mouse (Mouse file): tsv using MGI [Mouse Genome Informatics (MGI)]

-2. Archive the old annotation files used to generate the prior ```annotations.json``` .
+2. Archive the old annotation files in the reference fileset [ENCSR763ATQ] used to generate the prior ```annotations.json``` .
 The archived file should have a *superseded_by* value for the new file that replaces it.

 3. Update the path to new tsv files uploaded on portal in [generate_annotations.py]